internetofwater/WaterBudgetFramework/README.md

 Our ontology tracks 4 basic aspects of water budgets and relates them together.
 Let's see all four in action with an important element of most water budgets: Evapotranspiration.

 1. Components: These are the flows and/or changes in volumes of water within a zone.
-For example: Evapotranspiration
+For example: Evapotranspiration.
+The diagram below shows all of the properties of Components that we can track so far in the WebProtege ontology.
+Diagrams for the other four components are pending.

 [![Component properties encoded in our WBF ontology](https://raw.githubusercontent.com/internetofwater/waterbudgetframework/master/Blank%20Diagram.png)]